mike-ghes/MSc-Thesis/README.md

 MSc-Thesis
 ==========

-**Abstract**

-*Lorem Ipsum*

 **PDF here:**
 https://github.com/mike-ghes/MSc-Thesis/blob/master/westernthesis.pdf?raw=true

 ###High-level thoughts:
-  _Where is the computer science?_

-  Hybrid functions don't give us any computational benefit at all.
-In Symbolic Domains paper, you claimed that this saved us exponential terms.
-Hybrid functions only leave the composition unsimplified.
+  _Hybrid functions don't do anything._ In Symbolic Domains paper, you claimed that this saved us exponential terms.
+Hybrid functions leave the expression unsimplified.
+If we wanted an unsimplified expression, the input has n+m terms to begin with.
 The only gain is moving from n+m terms to n+m-1 terms.

-  We already have inner product of two vectors and matrix addition.
-I'm working on outer product which should easily extend into matrix multiplication.
+What's the point?

+  _Where is the computer science?_ I feel like the average math undergrad could do a better job writing this thesis.
 I have two chapters on integration and I'm not really saying anything new on the subject.
-Also a bit indecisive lately whether I want to go back to simplices for triangle meshes in 3D.
-Most integration treatments cover simplices but triangles/tets more used for computation.

 #### 1 Introduction
   - https://github.com/mike-ghes/MSc-Thesis/issues/2
   - Needs to be completely rewritten.
 File hasn't been touched in 4 months.
 Starting with the intro/conclusion wasn't very helpful.

 #### 2 Hybrid Set Theory
-  - Motivation for hybrid functions representing piece-wise functions.
-  - Needs a bit more fluff to blend everything together
+  - Needs a bit more fluff to blend everything together in the intro.
   - **2.1 Hybrid Sets** https://github.com/mike-ghes/MSc-Thesis/issues/4
     - Need to work on transition.
     - Examples in 2.1.1 and 2.1.2 are a bit silly but I wanted to get something concrete in.
   - **2.2 Hybrid Relations** https://github.com/mike-ghes/MSc-Thesis/issues/5
     - Another silly example in 2.2.1, just wanted to show a relation.
-Maybe a concrete usage?
+I should probably add concrete examples of what [<] looks like.
   - **2.3 Hybrid Functions** https://github.com/mike-ghes/MSc-Thesis/issues/6
-    - Need to get rid of explicit definition for join and just say "instead of join we used \oplus".
+    - I should get rid of explicit definition for join and just say "instead of join we used \oplus".
     - I've gotten rid of the whole "marked join".
-The definitions don't work. *-reduce accomplishes what we wanted out of marked join.
+The definitions didn't work and *-reduce accomplishes what we wanted out of marked join.
     - Not sure on definition for refinement
   - **2.4 Pseudo-functions** https://github.com/mike-ghes/MSc-Thesis/issues/7
     - Still to-do. wasn't sure if I wanted to keep pseudo-functions.
-	- 2.4.2 maybe should move to integration?
+	- 2.4.2 Convolution maybe should move to integration?
 Still very rough.

 #### 3 Symbolic Linear Algebra
   - https://github.com/mike-ghes/MSc-Thesis/issues/8